EVS Admission Information

 To be considered for admission to the EVS program, freshmen and external transfer applicants must meet Calculus Readiness Requirement, described below.

 Freshmen and external transfer applicants are evaluated through the university’s Office of Admission, and therefore are evaluated according to the official application review factors.
+External transfer applicants should check the prerequisites for EVS in each college as outlined on the Admissions Prerequisites page.

 Please Note: All EVS applications, including first year and external transfer student applications, are be reviewed by a central admission committee.
 Consequently, the likelihood of acceptance to the Program does not increase in the event an applicant applies to EVS through more than one college.